Jump to Recipe Print Recipe

 • This recipe makes a big batch of gluten free oatmeal chocolate chip cookies with very little prep time!

-• They are popular to sell at a bake sale.
+• They are popular at bake sales.

 • Make them extra large and use them for ice cream sandwiches.